swiftlang/swift-evolution/proposals/NNNN-extensible-enums.md

 proposed `@extensible` attribute primiarly exists to give developers a migration path.

+In non-resilient modules, adding the `@extensible` attribute to non-public enums will produce a warning since those enums can only be matched exhaustively.

 ## Source compatibility

 Enabling the language feature `ExtensibleEnums` in a module that contains public